-- 7.3.1 Board meetings, and committees composed entirely of Board members or which include all Board members, will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed to not be in the public interest. - 7.3.2 Papers and minutes of all meetings held in public will be published. - 7.3.3 Annual accounts will be externally audited and published. - 7.3.4 A clear complaints process will be published. - 7.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.3.6 Information will be provided to NHS England as required. - 7.3.7 The Constitution and Governance Handbook will be published including and supported by other key documents, including but not limited to: - Standards of Business Conduct and Declarations of Interest Policy - b) Registers of interests - c) Key policies - d) Functions and Decision Map - e) Scheme of Reservation and Delegation - f) Standing Financial Instructions - g) Committee Structure - h) Remuneration Guidance - i) Delegation Agreement Summaries
+- 7.3.1 Board meetings, and committees composed entirely of Board members or that include all Board members, will be held in public97 except where a resolution is agreed to exclude the public on the grounds that it is believed not to be in the public interest. - 7.3.2 Papers and minutes of all meetings held in public will be published. - 7.3.3 Annual accounts will be externally audited and published.

+- 7.3.4 A clear complaints process will be published.

+- 7.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB.

+- 7.3.6 Information will be provided to NHS England as required.

+- 7.3.7 The Constitution and Governance Handbook will be published as well as other key documents including but not limited to:

+- a) Standards of Business Conduct and Declarations of Interest Policy

+- b) Registers of interests

+- c) Key policies

+- d) Functions and Decision Map

+- e) Scheme of Reservation and Delegation

+- f) Standing Financial Instructions

+- g) Committee Structure

+- h) Remuneration Guidance

+- i) Delegation Agreement Summaries

-- 7.3.8 The ICB will publish, with our partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years.
-The plan will explain how the ICB proposes to discharge its duties under: - Sections 14Z34 to 14Z45 (general duties of integrated care Boards), and - Sections 223GB and 223N (financial duties). and - Proposed steps to implement the joint local health and wellbeing strategies for the population covered by the ICB.
+- 7.3.8 The ICB will publish, with its partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years.
+The plan will explain how the ICB proposes to discharge its duties under:

+- Sections 14Z34 to 14Z45 (general duties of integrated care Boards), and

+- Sections 223GB and 223N (financial duties)

+and

+- Proposed steps to implement the joint local health and wellbeing strategies for the population covered by the ICB

-7.4 Scrutiny and Decision Making
+7.4 Scrutiny and decision-making

-- 7.4.1 At least three Non-Executive Members will be appointed to the Board including the Chair; and all of the Board and Committee members will comply with the Nolan Principles of Public Life and meet the criteria described in the Fit and Proper Person Test. - 7.4.1 Healthcare services will be arranged in a transparent way, and decisions around who provides services will be made in the best interests of patients, taxpayers and the population, in line with the rules set out in the NHS Provider Selection Regime. - 7.4.2 The ICB will comply with the requirements of the NHS Provider Selection Regime, including: complying with existing procurement rules until the provider selection regime comes into effect. - 7.4.3 The ICB will comply with local authority health overview and scrutiny requirements.
+- 7.4.1 At least three Non-executive Members will be appointed to the Board, including the Chair; and all the Board and committee members will comply with the Seven Principles of Public Life (the Nolan Principles) and meet the criteria described in the fit and proper person test. - 7.4.2 Healthcare services will be arranged in a transparent way, and decisions around who provides services will be made in the best interests of patients, taxpayers

+- and the population, in line with the rules set out in the NHS Provider Selection Regime. - 7.4.3 The ICB will comply with the requirements of the NHS Provider Selection Regime, including complying with existing procurement rules until the provider selection regime comes into effect - 7.4.4 The ICB will comply with local authority health overview and scrutiny requirements.